Singh-Lab/FBApro/README.md

 steadied_states = projection.forward(data)

-## See "example" for toy models and a notebook of running FBApro variants on them.
+# See "example" for toy models and a notebook with examples of running FBApro variants on different inputs on these models.

+# Real and simulated data reproduction
+## Synthetic data
+synthetic_exact_noisy_data.ipynb, synthetic_noisy_missing_data.ipynb, synthetic_projections_timing.ipynb generate synthetic steady-state fluxes from given metabolic models, and analyze the runtime and performance of FBApro variants and benchmarks on them.
+To recreate paper figures, models need to be sourced and placed in synthetic_data_experiment_files/data (see instructions there).

+## Real data
+real_data_run.ipynb runs FBApro variants and benchmark on a given model, GE data and flux data and outputs predictions. real_data_plot.ipynb reads predictions and cached processed data and plots performance of methods.
+To recreate paper figures, data need to be sourced and placed in real_data_experiment_files/data (see instructions there).